 Keeping in mind D. Hilbert’s method of implicit definition and focusing on one of Lonergan’s implicit equations, we note that the everyday commonsense descriptive terms take on new meaning as general and abstract technical and explanatory terms.
 Lonergan’s scientific terms are implicitly defined by the relations in which they stand with one another.

 P’Q’ = p’a’Q’ + p”a”Q” (CWL 15, 157-78)

 We may read from left to right, right to left, or back and forth between right and left.
-From left to right, expenditures-receipts, P’Q’, define and determine concomitant macroeconomic costs, p’a’Q’ and p”a”Q”, as they are defined (See CWL 15, 156-58) From right to left, basic and surplus costs-outlays constitute the incomes which define and determine what is concomitantly expended for basic products.
+From left to right, expenditures-receipts, P’Q’, define and are field-theoretically solidary and concomitant macroeconomic costs, p’a’Q’ and p”a”Q”, as they are defined (See CWL 15, 156-58) From right to left, macroeconomic basic and surplus costs-outlays constitute the incomes which define and determine what is concomitantly expended for basic products.
 Travelling back and forth between left and right, the equals sign mandates the reciprocal constraining influence on one another of pretio-quantial expenditures-receipts and pretio-quantital costs-outlays constituting basic incomes.